ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 endpoints.
 When you enable this policy at the instance level, {{site.data.keyword.keymanagementserviceshort}} only permits access to the resources in your {{site.data.keyword.keymanagementserviceshort}} instance from trusted ip addresses.

-Setting and retrieving an ip white policy is only supported through the application programming interface (API).
-IP Whitelist policy support will be added to the user interface (UI), command line interface (CLI), and software development kit (SDK) in the future.
+Setting and retrieving an ip whitelist policy is only supported through the application programming interface (API).
+Ip whitelist policy support will be added to the user interface (UI), command line interface (CLI), and software development kit (SDK) in the future.
 To find out more about accessing the {{site.data.keyword.keymanagementserviceshort}} APIs, check out [Setting up the API](/docs/key-protect?topic=key-protect-set-up-api).

-{{site.data.keyword.keymanagementserviceshort}} currently supports the IP whitelist feature on an account basis.
+{{site.data.keyword.keymanagementserviceshort}} currently supports the Ip whitelist feature on an account basis.
 If you need to enable an ip whitelist policy for your service instance, [open](/docs/get-support?topic=get-support-getting-customer-support) a support ticket to request access to this feature.
 {: important}

 Before you enable ip whitelisting for your service instance, keep in mind the